ibm-cloud-docs/vmwaresolutions/vsphere/vs_viewinginstances.md

    [^subdomain]: Existing vSphere 6 instances only

-3. On the **Infrastructure** tab, view the ESXi server and the network interface details.
+3. Click the **Infrastructure** tab to view the ESXi server and the network interface details.

    | Item | Description |
    |:---- |:----------- |